 Specific advantages provided to BYU-Idaho and our students:

-- By the first week of April each year, students will know their placement for Fall, Winter, and Spring and can begin to interact with and prepare for their assigned classrooms.
+- Through the interview process, each candidate will know at least 2 months in advance where they will be places so they can begin to interact with and prepare for their assigned classrooms.

 - As these partner schools will be aligned to BYU-Idaho alone, we will have greater interaction between their staff and:

-- our clinical faculty (several times each week) - Where trust can be built and collaboration will be fostered.
+- our clinical faculty - Where trust can be built and collaboration will be fostered.

-- our full-time faculty - As we will have opportunities to visit and interact with their staff at least once a semester and more by email, video conferencing, etc.
+- our full-time faculty - As we will have opportunities to visit and interact at times with our partner districts.

 - our students - We hope to increase the interactions our students have in real classrooms.
 To what extent this occurs will be determined between individual students and their respective partner school.